Notice: This post will be highly philosophical. Hopefully, I can inspire someone.

 It’s only the stuff that stands between you and all your dreams.
 So why not pursue a more minimalistic lifestyle.
 Instead of wanting more things, isn’t it better to want less?
 Empty your closet instead of filling it up.
 Give away things and get warm smiles from the people you help at the same time.
 Instead of buying something every weekend, sell something.
 Instead of wanting everything, want nothing at all.

 You are here to decide what you want in your life.
-If you want less things, you need less money.
+If you want fewer things, you need less money.
 And if you need less money, you don’t have to work for money.
 And if you don’t have to work for money, you’re free.
 The choice is yours.

 What do you think about minimalism?
 Do you feel the same way as me on this subject?